tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

 This challenge is basically an easier version of the [Caesar](#cryptography-caesar) challenge.
-Since ROT13 uses a standard key of 13, you can simply the problem even more.
+Since ROT13 uses a standard key of 13, you can simplify the problem even more.
 The bash tool `trace` can be used to make a static transformation like ROT13.
 ```console
 z3r0@disboard:~$ echo cvpbPGS{abg_gbb_onq_bs_n_ceboyrz} | tr 'A-Za-z' 'N-ZA-Mn-za-m'
 picoCTF{not_too_bad_of_a_problem}